javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/typescript-support.md

 - **Refactoring**: Safely rename and restructure configurations
 - **Path Mapping**: Automatic support for TypeScript path aliases

-## Example Repository

-For a complete working example of TypeScript integration, see the [example TypeScript repository](https://github.com/javierbrea/epb-ts-example), which includes a fully tested configuration.

 ## Troubleshooting

 If you encounter issues with TypeScript support: